yuanhong-wang/yuanhong-wang.github.io/index.md

 ## About Me

 Greetings!
 I am currently a second-year Ph.D. student at Beihang University.
-My main research interests lie in relational statistic learning theory and graph mining, designing and analyzing machine learning algorithms for structure data from both          theoretical and practice aspects.
+My main research interests lie in relational statistic learning and graph mining, designing and analyzing machine learning algorithms for structure data from both theoretical and practice aspects.
-I also have some experiences about building deep learning framework and benchmarking its performace.
+I also have some experiences in building deep learning framework and benchmarking its performace.
 I am supervised by [Juhua Pu](http://scse.buaa.edu.cn/info/1183/8281.htm).
 I am lucky to collaborate with [Yuyi Wang](https://disco.ethz.ch/members/yuwang) and [Ondřej Kuželka](https://ida.fel.cvut.cz/~kuzelka/).